tangentyh/notes-of-tan/javaNotes.md

      - `Runtime.addShutdownHook`

 1. access modifiers
-   - `public` — can be used by any class
+   - `public` — no access limit
+   - `private` -- accessible only when the class is the same
-   - `private`
+     - use in fields -- fields would better be marked `private`
-     - class-based — a method can access the private data of all objects of its class
    - `protected` — can be accessed by subclasses and within the same package
-     - not recommendation for fields
+     - use in fields -- not recommended for fields
-     - in a subclass, `obj.protectedField` is OK when `obj` is of the same class, but not accessible when superclass
-   - if not specified `public`, `private` or `protected`
+     - superclass limitation to subclass -- when not within the same package, `protected` fields of superclass objects are not accessible to subclass
-     - can be accessed by all methods in the same package
+   - default package access -- when no access modifiers specified, can be accessed within the same package
-     - fields would better be marked `private`
+     - use in fields -- not recommended for fields

 1. other modifiers
    - `final` fields must be initialized and cannot be modified, methods cannot be overloaded, classes cannot be inherited